dmfxyz/supersig/README.md

 ============================== 2 passed in 2.46s ==============================
 ```

-## Deploying to Ropsten
+## Deploying to Testnet
-(assumes you have a wallet with some Ropsten eth)
+(assumes you have a wallet with some Testnet eth)
 1. Import the wallet to ape and give it the `testnet`
 ```sh
 $> (supersig) ape accounts import testnet